floodfx/hotdogjs/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser.

 ### Anatomy of a Hotdogjs project
- * `public/` - Static assets including html templates and client-side javascript
+ * `public/` - Location of static assets like client-side javascript
  * `views/` - Hotdogjs LiveViews routed based on [File System Router](https://bun.sh/docs/api/file-system-router); all `.ts` files in this directory are expected to be LiveViews
- * `src/` - Hotdogjs server-side code
+ * `layouts/` - Template for laying out the Views
  * `package.json` - Node.js compatible package.json with required dependencies and default scripts
  * `hotdogjs-conf.toml` - (optional) hotdogjs configuration file for overriding default configuration